Walter Emmons Alston

 Minor league manager

-Walt started managing in 1940 and put in 12 seasons before he became a major league manager.
-During his six years at the AAA level, he got to know many of the young Dodgers players who would later come to the majors.
-For instance, he had the young Tommy Lasorda as a pitcher at Montreal every year from from 1950 to 1953.
-Chuck Connors, Jim Gilliam and Johnny Podres were other players on his Montreal teams.
+Walt started managing during his playing career in 1940 and put in 12 seasons before he became a major league manager.
+During his six years at the AAA level, he got to know many of the young Dodgers who would play for him in the majors.
+For instance, he had a young Tommy Lasorda as a pitcher at Montreal every year from from 1950 to 1953.
+"The Rifleman" Chuck Connors, Jim Gilliam and Johnny Podres were other players on his Montreal teams.

-As a manager, Alston was noted for his studious approach to the game (he had taught school in the off-season while in the minors) and for signing 23 one-year contracts with the Dodgers at a time when multi-year contracts were becoming the norm in the sport.
+As a manager, Alston was noted for his studious approach to the game (he had taught school in the off-season while in the minors).
 Dodger General Manager Branch Rickey and statistician Allan Roth would provide data to Alston for use in managing the team.

 Some or all content from this article is licensed under the GNU Free Documentation License.
 It uses material from the Wikipedia article "Walter Emmons Alston".
 It has also been much expanded during its time here.